 Mauer had another strong campaign in 2013 (.324/.404/.476, 11 HR, 47 RBI), but his season ended on August 19th when a foul ball off the bat of the Mets’ Ike Davis hit him in the mask.
 Mauer suffered a concussion and didn’t return for the rest of the season because of headaches, bouts of dizziness, and sensitivity to light.

-When Mauer finished the 2013 season (his 10th in Major League Baseball), he was a career .323 hitter who owned a 135 OPS+, a 44.2 WAR.
-Only four catchers in the history of the game had a higher WAR for their first ten seasons (Hall of Famers Bench, Piazza, Carter, and Cochrane).
+When Mauer finished the 2013 season (his 10th in Major League Baseball), he was a career .323 hitter with a 135 OPS+ and a 44.2 WAR.
+Only four catchers in the game’s history had a higher WAR for their first ten seasons (Hall of Famers Bench, Piazza, Carter, and Cochrane).

 The Second Phase in Mauer’s Career at First Base